 As the Belgian National Register Number is a multi-purpose identity number, you will need it to carry out many transactions in Belgium, including things such as:

 - renting or buying property in Belgium

 - obtaining credit in Belgium, including taking out a mortgage or a mobile phone contract

-- buying a car or applying for a driving licence in Belgium
+- buying a car or applying for a driving license in Belgium

 - opening a bank account in Belgium